Cognitium Fast API Documentation

 Field Descriptions:

-The API ensures that the chat entry exists and belongs to the authenticated user before recording the vote.
+The API confirms the chat entry exists and belongs to the authenticated user before recording the vote.

 Implementation Details